appium/appium-uiautomator2-driver/README.md

 When UIA2 driver is installed it automatically downloads Chromedriver, so there is a possibility of network or other issues leading to an installation failure.

-By default Chromedriver is retrieved from `https://chromedriver.storage.googleapis.com/`.
+By default, Chromedriver is retrieved from `https://chromedriver.storage.googleapis.com/`.
 To use a mirror of the above URL change the value of `CHROMEDRIVER_CDNURL` environemnt variable:

 ```bash